7 Ways Quality Assurance Can Help Your Business

-They say that good developers make 2-3 mistakes per 1000 lines of code, while this number is much higher for those with less profound knowledge of the subject.
+They say those good developers make 2–3 mistakes per 1000 lines of code, while this number is much higher for those with less profound knowledge of the subject.
 Nevertheless, when you test your own code, you’re more likely to miss an entire class of bugs.

 And even though they might effectively spot and fix most common bugs, they are likely to miss errors which QA teas identify using either manual or automated software testing.

 Besides, you would probably agree that it’s very difficult to focus on testing and coding both at the same time.
 When a developer is coding, all he wants is to make sure that the code executes properly.
 He does not bother about in-depth tests because he is focused on coding.

 After all, that is why you hired him!